eocorekuneho/PlayerMarkersLeaflet/README.md

 The PHP script can get skin information from [SkinRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) plugin.
 This can be disabled.
 The PHP scripts uses GD library to create the avatar image used on the map.

+There **are** bugs I know about.
+Probably will be fixed in the future.